 A city hall ordinance that closes down gambling houses has been in force for more than a year, and the municipal authorities can already see the results.
-Lower crime rates are related to the closure of gambling venues in some city districts, according to analysis of an endowment fund for fighting corruption.
+According to an analysis of an endowment fund for fighting corruption, lower crime rates are related to the closure of gambling venues in some city districts.
 Local town halls also have more powers in regulating gambling venues now.

-Petty thefts, armed robberies and drug dealing are phenomena which are demonstrably related with the operation of gambling machines in Prague gambling houses and casinos.
-An analysis, which compared crime in different city districts according to their attitude to gambling, was conducted by the “Endowment fund for fighting corruption” and the organization “Our Politicians”, clearly shows this fact.
+Petty thefts, armed robberies, and drug dealing are demonstrably related to the operation of gambling machines in Prague gambling houses and casinos.
+An analysis, which compared crime in different city districts according to their attitude to gambling, was conducted by the “Endowment fund for fighting corruption” and the organisation “Our Politicians”, clearly shows this fact.
 Crime is on the decrease in the districts where gambling venues are being closed down.

-Alena Maresova, a criminologist from the Czech Police Academy also confirms that there is a connection between gambling and crime.
+Alena Maresova, a criminologist from the Czech Police Academy, also confirms a connection between gambling and crime.
 “Crime increases with growing numbers of gambling houses.
-People who visit gambling houses do not have much money, so that they are obtaining it by other means.
+People who visit gambling houses do not have much money so that they are obtaining it by other means.
 Not necessarily by robbery, but for example through various loans,” Maresova explains.
 The gamblers later try to solve their complicated financial situations with robberies or thefts.
-Alternatively, they start selling drugs, which seems an easy way to obtain money for their endeavors.
+Alternatively, they start selling drugs, which seems an easy way to obtain money for their endeavours.

 Prague 2 recently banned gambling, just like Prague 4, 6 and 7, where zero tolerance for gambling applies.
 The second city district registers only 23 gambling machines currently, and thanks to this, it has become one of the least gambling-tolerant districts, according to the study from the abovementioned Fund.
-Opposite to this, the largest amount of gambling machines in the whole Czech Republic is located in Prague 1.
-Authors of the analysis rated Prague 1 as the most gambling-tolerant district.
+Opposite to this, an enormous amount of gambling machines in the whole Czech Republic is located in Prague 1.
+The authors of the analysis rated Prague 1 as the most gambling-tolerant district.

-According to Oldrich Lomecky (TOP 09), the mayor, there is no point in comparing city districts, because there is a higher concentration of tourists in the center, and this naturally increases the demand for gambling.
-“Total banning of gambling will only bring up the development of illegal gambling houses,” Lomecky explains, saying that the city district gave permission to 21 casinos, that are closely monitored, and also pay taxes.
+According to Oldrich Lomecky (TOP 09), the mayor, there is no point in comparing city districts because there is a higher concentration of tourists in the centre, which naturally increases the demand for gambling.
+“Total banning of gambling will only bring up the development of illegal gambling houses,” Lomecky explains, saying that the city district permitted 21 casinos that are closely monitored and also pay taxes.

 The city hall ordinance, which closed down all gambling houses and left the permits only to casinos, has applied in Prague since 1st January 2016.
 Operators of gambling houses are still using various appeals and objections, and that prolongs the whole process.
 Only one-third of 2012 gambling houses really closed down since January.

 The new gambling law, which gives more power to the town halls, has also been in force since January.
-Closing of gambling venues based on city ordinances has not changed; the law is dealing, for example, with illegal gambling, which some operators use as a solution for closing their businesses.
+The closing of gambling venues based on city ordinances has not changed; the law deals with illegal gambling, which some operators use as a solution for closing their businesses.

-Customs officials in Prague closed down nine illegal gambling venues and two casinos since the new law came into to force.
+Customs officials in Prague closed down nine illegal gambling venues and two casinos since the new law came into force.
 The officers found 129 gambling machines during these sweeps.
-At the same time they found 1.3 million Czech crowns in vaults and safes.
+At the same time, they found 1.3 million Czech crowns in vaults and safes.